 Strict application of this Standard is imperative.
 Since a Notary is prohibited from reading a document for content (see Standard VIII-A-1 and accompanying Commentary), a Notary should not know about detailed facts in the document.
 Having this information itself could constitute a breach of professional responsibility.
 Disclosing it would only compound the misdeed.
 Sometimes, however, a Notary will inadvertently obtain confidential information while performing a notarization.
 The inadvertently-gained information must not be disclosed.
 It is private information obtained by a public official incident to performing an official act and generally not available for the public-at-large unless otherwise required by rule or law.
-As a practical matter, disclosure of inadvertent-ly-gained information will not only make the Notary answerable for the improper disclosure, but also force the Notary to sufficiently explain the circumstances under which the information was obtained.
+As a practical matter, disclosure of inadvertently-gained information will not only make the Notary answerable for the improper disclosure, but also force the Notary to sufficiently explain the circumstances under which the information was obtained.
 This will be necessary to defend against the possible charge of violating the professional obligation not to breach the client's privacy rights or the public trust based on reading documents for improper purposes.

 VIII-C-2: Sale or Personal Use of Information Improper.
 Standard VIII-C-2 makes clear that a Notary cannot sell or use information from any document needed to complete the notarization for the Notary's personal gain or reason.
 The rule also implicitly states that a Notary cannot sell or use for personal gain, benefit, or advantage any information obtained from a notarization.
 This would include information learned in any conversation that was necessary for the Notary to complete the notarization.
 For example, the Notary may have had to ask a question of the principal about some aspect of the principal's identification credential.
-The response would be information obtained solely by dint of the Notary's public official status.
+The response would be information the Notary could not use for the Notary's own personal benefit.
+The Standard is designed to prevent the misuse of information obtained solely by dint of the Notary's public official status.
 (See the Commentary to Guiding Principle I.) The restriction, however, is limited to information directly related to the notarization.
 Thus, if during casual conversation during the notarization the client mentioned excellent bargains available at a new mall nearby, that would not be considered information gained incident to the notarization.